gorerip/sukejuru-cli/README.md

 ### sukejuru-cli
-easy to use CLI interface for sukejuru
+easy to use command line interface for sukejuru

 `npm i sukejuru`